-BRFD battles house fire on Robertson St.
+Six people escape blazing house fire on Robertson St.

 Latest Weather Blog

-BRFD battles house fire on Robertson St.
+Six people escape blazing house fire on Robertson St.

-BATON ROUGE - Baton Rouge Fire Department responded to a house fire on the 5900 block of Robertson Street, Sunday morning.
+BATON ROUGE - Firefighters responded to a house fire in the 5900 block of Robertson Avenue Sunday morning.

-According to officials, the fire was caused by combustibles being placed to close work lamp.
-Firefighters arrived on scene to find heavy smoke and flames coming from the house.
-Six residents had escaped the blaze when firefighters arrived.
+According to the Baton Rouge Fire Department, the fire was caused by combustibles being placed too close to a lamp.

+When fire crews arrived on scene they found heavy smoke and flames coming from the house.

+Six residents were able to escape the burning house when firefighters arrived.

-One resident suffered a non-life threatening injuries when escaping the home.
-The victim was transported by to a local hospital.
+One resident suffered a non-life threatening injury when escaping the home.
+The victim was transported to a local hospital.

-Much of the home was destroyed by the time firefighters got the fire under control.
+By the time firefighters got the fire under control majority of the house was destroyed.